chromestone/OriginalBirds/CONTRIBUTING.md

 * Fork this repository and make changes.

-* When you are finished with your changes, create a pull request (include your Twitter handle in the comments).
-Don't forget to test your modified extension!
+* When you are finished with your changes, open a new GitHub pull request.

+* Ensure the pull request description clearly describes the problem and solution.

+  * Include the relevant issue number.
+  * Don't forget to test your modified extension!
+  * Make sure you're passing CodeQL and ESLint.
+  * Include your Twitter handle in the comments.

 * If we approve the change, then we'll add you to our [contributors list](https://chromestone.github.io/OriginalBirds/contributors.html)!